FairyTale: A True Story: Filming and production

-Much of the film was shot on location in the Cottingley, Bingley and Keighley in the City of Bradford.
+Much of the film was shot on location in Cottingley, Bingley, and Keighley in the City of Bradford in 1996.
 Filming locations include Cottingley Town Hall, Cottingley Beck, and Keighley railway station along with the rest of the Keighley and Worth Valley Railway.
 The cinematography was by Michael Coulter, with art direction by Sam Riley.
 The film was produced by Mel Gibson's production company Icon Productions and Gibson appears in an uncredited cameo as Frances' father.

 Release

-The film was released in the United States on October 24, 1997.
+The film was released in the United States on 24 October 1997.
+Paramount Pictures distributed the film in the United States while international sales were handled by Icon Entertainment International.
+Warner Bros. distributed the film in the United Kingdom and in France.

-The film got its UK premiere in Bradford, the city it was filmed and set in, on the 8th of February 1998.
+The film got its UK premiere in Bradford, the city it was filmed and set in, on 8 February 1998.
 It was shown simultaneously at the Pictureville Cinema (which is based in the National Science and Media Museum), and Bradford Odeon just over the road.
-The Bradford premiere was attended by the likes of Dominic Brunt (among other Emmerdale stars), politician Gerry Sutcliffe, the lord mayor of Bradford Tony Cairns, Frances Griffiths' daughter Christine Lynch, the films stars Phoebe Nicholls, Tim McInnerny, Florence Hoath, and Elizabeth 'Lizzie' Earl, along with the director Charles Sturridge.
-The after party was based at the Bradford Alhambra which is situated in between the National Science and Media Museum, and the Bradford Odeon.
+The Bradford premiere was attended by the likes of Dominic Brunt (among other Emmerdale stars), politician Gerry Sutcliffe, the lord mayor of Bradford Tony Cairns, Frances Griffiths' daughter Christine Lynch, the film's stars Phoebe Nicholls, Tim McInnerny, Florence Hoath, and Elizabeth 'Lizzie' Earl, along with the director Charles Sturridge.
+The after party was based at the Bradford Alhambra, which is situated in between the National Science and Media Museum and the Bradford Odeon.